mareomanoj6/supasync/README.md

 ## Key Features

-- **True Cross-Platform Sync**: Seamlessly synchronize your knowledge base across Windows, macOS, Linux, Android, and iOS.
+- **True Cross-Platform Sync**: Seamlessly synchronize your knowledge base across Windows, Linux, and Android.
+(I have not tested on macOS or iOS, as I do not have the devices, but I think they should work flawlessly over there as well.)
 - **Sovereign Data Ownership**: No middleman.
 Connect directly to your own Supabase project.
 Your data stays in your control.
 - **Smart Conflict Resolution**: Uses high-precision SHA-256 hashing to detect changes.
 When conflicts occur, Supasync preserves both versions by saving the remote copy to a dedicated conflict folder—no data is ever overwritten without your knowledge.
 - **Set-and-Forget Auto-Sync**: Customizable automatic push intervals keep your cloud backup perfectly in sync with your local thoughts.